Airsequel/interpreted-languages-benchmark/readme.md

 ![Barchart for relative execution speed](shebang-scripts/today/chart.svg)

-The values for Rust, V, and Haskell are not really representative as they are compiled on the first run and Haskell unfortunately does not even cache the compiled binary.
+The values for Rust, V, Swift, D and Haskell are not really representative as they are compiled on the first run and Haskell unfortunately does not even cache the compiled binary.